pony-montana/simple-dwl/README.md

 - some choices are specific for my machine: a thinkpad x200 with uk keyboard running gentoo and (obviously) wayland.
 - a beautiful wallpaper, the Tower of Babel of Pieter Bruegel.
 I picked it from www.wikipedia.org.

-To complete your setup, you probably will need some programs from https://github.com/natpen/awesome-wayland.

-#PROGRAM LIST
+# PROGRAM LIST

-I use also:
-- foot (wayland terminal)
-- zsh (shell)
-- imv (image viewer)
-- zathura (pdf viewer)
-- wbg (wallpaper selector)
-- swaylock (to lock your pc when you are away)
-- wl-clipboard (simple clipboard for wayland)
-- other stuffs.

-You find a pseudo-complete list in .local/share/packagelist.txt
+You find the pseudo-complete list in .local/share/packagelist.txt

+You can find some alternatives in https://github.com/natpen/awesome-wayland.